jcarlosad7/jcarlosad7/README.md

 ### Hi there 👋

-**jcarlosad7/jcarlosad7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on Pontificia Universidad Católica del Perú, Universidad Seño de Sipán, Cognity SAC
+- 🔭 I’m currently working at the Vice-Rectorate of Research of the Universidad Señor de Sipán.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Machine Learning.
-- 👯 I’m looking to collaborate on Cognity SAC
+- 👯 I’m a Manager in my company Cognity S.A.C.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Investigation, Machine Learning and Software development.
-- 📫 How to reach me: ...
+- 📫 How to reach me: jcarlos.ad7@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...